Smart Fiberglass Solutions Contact Us Now

 Choosing a Reliable Fiberglass Fabric Manufacturer

-For industrial buyers and distributors, working with a professional fiberglass manufacturer that understands fiber chemistry, coating technology, and high-temperature materials is essential.
+For industrial buyers and distributors, working with a professional fiberglass manufacturer that understands fiber chemistry, coating technology, surface treatment, and high-temperature materials is essential.

-RUISHUN New Materials is one of the specialized manufacturers focusing on high-performance fiberglass fabrics and industrial fire-resistant materials.
-The company integrates fiberglass weaving, surface treatment, and coating technologies to produce materials suitable for insulation systems, composite reinforcement, and fire protection applications.
+RUISHUN New Materials specializes in high-performance fiberglass fabrics and industrial fire-resistant materials.
+The company integrates fiberglass weaving, surface treatment, coating technologies, and finished product manufacturing to support insulation systems, composite reinforcement, and fire protection applications.

 • Silane-treated fiberglass fabrics for composite manufacturing